Gallo-10/Pokedex/README.md

 ## 📋 How to use
-To use the app insert the ID or the name of the Pokemon and press the button to search it.
+To use the app insert the ID number or the name of the Pokemon and press the button to search it.